tradecloud/tradecloud-docs-api-v2/forecast/slimstock.md

 * `supplierAccountNumber`: the supplier account number as known in your ERP system.

 {% hint style="warning" %}
-The `supplierAccountNumber` must be set in the Tradecloud connection in the portal, after the connection request has been accepted by the other party.
+The `supplierAccountNumber` must be set in the Tradecloud connection in the portal, after the connection request has been accepted.
 {% endhint %}

 * `forecastNumber`: the mandatory forecast identifier in Slimstock.
 The number must be the same for each supplier forecast from the same generated forecast.